 Why Ár nDraíocht Féin: A Druid Fellowship (ADF)?

 Ár nDraíocht Féin: A Druid Fellowship (ADF) is a Neo-druid organization that was first developed in 1983 by Issac Bonewits (1949-2010) and has grown into one of the largest Neopagan organizations in the world.
-Despite the word “druid” as well as the Irish language being used in its name, it is actually a Indo-European focused group that allows it’s members to cultivate a local community with whatever IE cultural focus they choose.
+Despite the word “druid” as well as the Irish language being used in its name, it is actually a Indo-European focused magical and religious tradition that allows its members to cultivate a local community with whatever IE cultural focus they choose.
 The ritual structures are based on group (usually large group) involvement and has a strong scholarly approach, especially with it’s study programs.
-This flexibility allows anyone from any cultural focus (even Gaulish) to build the practices they need to honor their gods, ancestors, and whatever else they find to be sacred and true.
+This flexibility allows anyone from any IE cultural focus (even Gaulish) to build the practices they need to honor their gods, ancestors, and whatever else they find to be sacred and true.
 In addition to that, they also have a solid mentorship program that works with the study programs to assist students with their studies and give guidance when the student hits a road block.
 I find the structure that they provide helps keeping me moving forward and they are more then flexible enough to accommodate how I jump around with the study programs as I follow my personal development and growth.

 Why this website?

 I have notebooks going back years on thoughts and ideas regarding my development as a polytheist, although much of it was lost in 2013 due to a fire.
-However, that following year is when the goddess Brigid/Brigandû came into our lives and things completely turned around for us.
+However, that following year is when the goddess Bríg (also spelled Brígid) came into our lives and things completely turned around for us.
 Despite her Irish following, she also pushed me to look to the British and Gaulish tribes to deepen my polytheism and through her, she has encouraged me to build our Home Hearth into something more then just a alter in the corner.
 She reminded me that what I do doesn’t have to be perfect and that my work and my voice has value.
 My wife also agreed that having a online place to put the work that I do would be good for not only those who are looking to develop their polytheism, but it would be good for me as well.

 So I hope you find this website useful as you walk your path as a polytheist.
 I want to say thank you to all the people in the Gaulish polytheism community as well as my mentors within the ADF who have been helpful in my growth as a polytheist.
 Your insight into the Gaulish language, history, and religion has been and continues to be most valuable.